-- Observe your hair habits: Think about the styling techniques and products you use on your hair.
+- Observe your hair habits: Think about your styling techniques and products.
 Do you use hot tools frequently?
 Do you wear tight hairstyles often?
 These could be contributing to your hair breakage.

 - Look for split ends: Split ends are a telltale sign of damaged hair.
-The more split ends you see, the more likely it is that your hair is breaking.
+The more split ends you see, the more likely your hair will break.

-- Consult with a stylist or medical professional: If you're unsure of the cause of your hair breakage or you're experiencing excessive breakage or loss, it's a good idea to consult with a stylist or medical professional.
-They can help identify the cause and provide recommendations for treatment.
+- Consult with a stylist or medical professional: If you're unsure of the cause of your hair breakage or experiencing excessive breakage or loss, it's a good idea to consult a stylist or medical professional.
+They can help identify the cause and provide treatment recommendations.

 How to prevent hair breakage